- Competitive Analysis

 Google Home Service Ads Are Not PPC Ads

 You will need a separate budget and strategy for your home service ads.
 They are completely separate and independent of AdWords (they have separate teams with limited internal communication or involvement at Google), so treat them like two separate marketing channels.
 You have no control over bidding or keyword selection and your rank is determined by proximity and reviews.

 How Get Involved With Google Home Services Ads/ Local Services Ads (Updated November 2017)

 Currently, Google Home Service Ads are now called Local Services Ads and are available for the following services in the following cities:

 If your home services company isn’t in one of those areas, stay tuned (more cities are coming), but sorry, you’re SOL for the moment.

 If your home services company IS in one of those areas, you can take advantage of this program by:

 - Shoring up your online credibility.
 Companies are being selected based on reviews and Google’s perception of their credibility online.
 What does that mean?
 Strong ranking signals, high-quality reviews, and backlinks from reputable websites (think: your manufacturers, professional organizations like ACCA, local chamber of commerce, etc.).

-- Get on the Google home services list You need to apply to get on the waiting list.
+- Get on the Google home services list.
 Here’s what you’ll need: